caspii/casparwre.de/_posts/2019-10-03-british-history.md

 I propose an alternative narrative: D-Day involved one bunch of poor bastards, young kids swept up in political circumstances utterly beyond their control, killing another bunch of poor bastards.
 Let’s call this the “horror narrative”.

 What if our aim is to do everything we can to reduce the likelihood of future war?
-Surely that is our aim, no?
+Surely that is our aim?
 I firmly believe that a narrative of horror reduces the chance of war, whilst a narrative of heroism does the opposite.
-I’ll concede that once you have a war, talk of heroism may possibly have some utility, but before we get there, lets try everything -- everything!-- to prevent it.
+I’ll concede that once you have a war, talk of heroism may possibly have some utility, but before we get to having a war, lets try everything -- everything!-- to prevent it.

-A celebrated event in WW2 were the “Dam Buster” Raids, a gold-plated example of war-time heroism - mainly due to the eponymous 1950s film.
-The WW2  Dam Buster Raids killed 1400 people, many of them Russian Prisoners of war.
-That doesn't make the achievements of the pilots any less remarkable or impressive.
-Their experience was harrowing and the success of their mission was hard-fought and deserved, but their heroism caused death on a massive scale.

-Isn’t it time to concede that heroism in war is not something to aspire to?
+Heroism in war is not something to aspire to.
 Heroism means people died.
 In war that may be necessary, but it shouldn't be celebrated.
 I’m not saying that we should forget, quite the opposite!
 What I’m saying is don't celebrate the deaths of human beings.
 I really think it is that simple.
+And for God's sake, stop putting up statues.

-By the way, speaking of heros, 65 years ago, Alan Turing (41) killed himself.
+By the way, speaking of heroes, 65 years ago, Alan Turing (41) killed himself.
 He had played a pivotal role in WWII by cracking German enigma codes, thus saving millions of lives.
 In thanks the British state chemically castrated him for being gay.
 Now they put him on a bank note, but I wonder how many people know the truth about his tragic end.

 ## Can I be proud of my country?